 - an exclusive discount code for email marketing app GetResponse

 - an exclusive 45-day free trial of Canva Pro

 - extended free trials of essential growth-hacking apps

 - ongoing free tips and advice on digital marketing

 We respect your privacy, and you can unsubscribe any time.
 View privacy notice.

 Split testing and statistical significance

-- testing using sample sizes that deliver meaningful results
+testing using sample percentages that deliver meaningful results

 The maths of split testing is surprisingly complicated, and it is quite easy to run split tests that produce ‘winners’ without actually having any statistical significance.